Grinseteddy/Example-Task-Management/Exercise 2/README.md

         #...
 ```

-- Empty object DocumentToBeCreated
-- Document object with a 'self' property as unique identifier
-- Reference object with id and uri

 >***Tip:***\
 _Usually API definition documents can become quite large, and it might be difficult to navigate through them.
 Therefore, it is proposed to sort objects alphabetically in the "components: schemas: " area._